Empowering Ocean Guardians Across Latin America

 “L’IOI Ocean Academy è stata un’esperienza stimolante con contenuti sempre interessanti e relatori molto competenti; è stata un’ottima opportunità per approfondire le tematiche sulle nostre lagune, che molto spesso, vengono dimenticate!”

-“The IOI Ocean Academy was a stimulating experience with always interesting content and very competent speakers; it was an excellent opportunity to deepen the topics about our lagoons,
+“The IOI Ocean Academy was a stimulating experience, with consistently engaging content and highly knowledgeable speakers.
+It provided an excellent opportunity to deepen my understanding of our lagoons, which are too often overlooked.”

 Christian Foddi, Italy